>

 Overview

-This collection contains 55 musical records (of which 11 records are of 78 medium size plates and 44 are of 44 small size plates) of black musicians.
-The musical recordings include a wide range of music from jazz, blues, Soul to gospel.
-The intention for this collection is to provide access to a wide variety of Black Popular Music, also to enrich your knowledge of black cultural experiences, expression, and representations through this musical collection.
-The collection has been arranged into the following series: I. Record titles, the artist, label and year of production; series II.
+This collection contains 55 musical records (of which 11 records are of 78 medium-sized plates and 44 are of 44 small-size plates) of black musicians.
+The musical recordings include a wide range of music from jazz, blues, and Soul to gospel.
+The intention of this collection is to provide access to a wide variety of popular black music and to enrich your knowledge of black cultural experiences, expressions, and representations through this musical collection.
+The collection has been arranged into the following series: I. Record titles, the artist, label, and year of production; series II.
 Music category; series III.
 Photographs.

 Series